 In addition, Congress amended Title XII of the Higher Education Act of 1965 by adding a section pertaining to Drug Free Schools and Campuses.
 Under this and other newer amendments any institution receiving federal funds, including federal student loan programs, must adopt and implement policies to prevent the use of illegal drugs and alcohol by students and employees.

-It is therefore, the University’s responsibility to insure that every student/employee is aware of the following information below.
+Therefore, it is the University’s responsibility to ensure that every student/employee is aware of the following information: